landro/TesTcl/README.md

 - In-depth knowledge about the BigIP system (typically requiring at least a [$1,995 3-day course](http://www.f5.com/services/global-training/course-descriptions/big-ip-ltm-essentials.html))
 - In-depth knowledge about the web application being load balanced
 - The Tcl language and the iRule extensions
-- And finally: _A way to test your iRule (knowing that a BigIP device costs big money)_
+- And finally: _A way to test your iRules_

-## The solution
+## Testing iRules

-Most shops test iRules [manually](http://en.wikipedia.org/wiki/Manual_testing), the procedure typically being:
+Most shops test iRules [manually](http://en.wikipedia.org/wiki/Manual_testing), the procedure typically being a variation of the following:

 - Create/edit iRule
 - Add log statements that show execution path